 This is why I say that Jesus’ sacrifice was a gift to the world.
 By bearing the sin of the world whilst on the cross, Jesus opened the door to salvation for the whole of creation.

-So where does submission fit in?
-On the night before he was crucified, Jesus prayed in the garden of Gethsemane:
+So where does this ‘submission’ fit in that Kathy says is so important?
+Well, on the night before he was crucified, Jesus prayed in the garden of Gethsemane:

 ‘Father, if you are willing, take this cup from me; yet not my will, but yours be done.’